Pavithra-Rajan/Computer-Architecture/Assignment_2/README.md

 ### L2 Cache size v/s L2 AMAT across different L1 cache sizes
 ![l2-AMATl2](FIGURES/l2_vs_AMAT_l2.png)
-In this graph, we can observe that as the size of L2 cache increase, there is a sharp decline in the AMAT.
+<br> In this graph, we can observe that as the size of L2 cache increases, there is a sharp decline in the AMAT.
 However, as the L1 cache size increases, there is an increase in the AMAT at the L2 level.

 ### Table of data obtained
 ![table1](FIGURES/table1.png)